Clinical-Genomics/MIP/documentation/Parameters.md

 - "recipe_argument"
 - "path"

 The recipe parameter is also know as the analysis recipe switch.
 It turns on and off the recipe module.
-A feature of the analysis recipe switch is to decide if the recipe should analyse all samples or operate at the family level.
-The analysis mode is set as key "analysis_mode: [sample | family]" in the corresponding CLI command level YAML file in the definitions folder.
+A feature of the analysis recipe switch is to decide if the recipe should analyse all samples or operate at the case level.
+The analysis mode is set as key "analysis_mode: [sample | case]" in the corresponding CLI command level YAML file in the definitions folder.

 You should also have the parameter as an option on the command line interface.
 This is done by adding the parameter to the corresponding CLI perl module in `lib/MIP/Cli`.
  - "mip" i.e. "perl mip -> lib/MIP/Cli/Mip.pm"